Andrehoi/biosim_G07_sebastian_andreas/doc/index.rst

 ====================
 The BioSim interface is the main block of the assignment.
 This runs the simulations and visualises the requested years.
-One may also save image files for certain years of the visualization and compile a movie of them.
+One may also save image files for certain years of the visualization and compile a movie from them.

 Initially the island simulated consisted of five biomes and two types of animals.
 There is possible to add more biomes and types of animals to the ecosystem by creating new classes for them (see ``Animals`` and ``Geography``).
-At this point in time a third species of animal has been added, a vulture.
+At this point in time a third species of animal has been added, the vulture.
 This animal is a scavenger and does not affect the behaviour of the other types of animals.
 Furthermore a biome OutOfBounds has been added.
 The purpose of this biome is to make it possible to add amphibious animals to the simulation.
 The OutOfBounds biome cannot